samiralam/rules-compendium/docs/dmg/1-the-basics/index.md

 >
 > Before distributing the sheet to players, fill in the two topmost boxes:
 >
 > **Game Theme and Flavor.** In this box, broadly describe the direction you envision for your game.
-See the “Setting Expectations” section for the kinds of information to include here.
+See the "Setting Expectations" section for the kinds of information to include here.
 >
 > **Potentially Sensitive Elements.** If you know that some elements of the game might run up against some players’ limits, list those elements in this box.
-See the “Hard and Soft Limits” section for examples.
+See the "Hard and Soft Limits" section for examples.
 >
 > Once the above information is added, give a copy of the sheet to each player.
 Players can fill out their sheets anonymously, but ask each of them to add the following information:
 >